aoancea/application-insight-tools/README.md

 # application-insight-tools

-A list of application insight tools which watch for APM, Metrics, Logs, Errors
+A list of application insight tools and tricks which watch for APM, Metrics, Logs, Errors and boosting up the performance

+## Monitoring tools

 #### AppData
  * Link: http://www.appdata.com/